julianperrott/WowClassicGrindBot/README.md

 It has the format BagItem:[itemid]:[count]

+e.g.
-e.g. "BagItem:6265:1 - Must have a soulshard in the bag https://classic.wowhead.com/item=6265
+* "BagItem:6265:1 - Must have a soulshard in the bag https://classic.wowhead.com/item=6265
-e.g. "not BagItem:19007:1" - Must have a lesser Healthstone in the bag https://classic.wowhead.com/item=19007
+* "not BagItem:19007:1" - Must have a lesser Healthstone in the bag https://classic.wowhead.com/item=19007
-e.g. "not BagItem:6265:3"- Must not have 3 soulshards in the bag.
+* "not BagItem:6265:3"- Must not have 3 soulshards in the bag.

 #### Buff / Debuff

 Allow requirements about what buffs you have or the target has to be evaluated.

+e.g.
-e.g. "not Well Fed" - I am not well fed. e.g. "not Thorns" - I don't have the thorns buff.
+* "not Well Fed" - I am not well fed.
+* "not Thorns" - I don't have the thorns buff.

 | Class | Buff |
 | --- | --- |